Beard Maintenance After Winter

 With spring comes not only warmer temperature, but higher humidity.
 Gentlemen, we’ve all heard what women think about humidity and hair….
 Since beard hair tends to be coarser and curlier, it can have an even greater impact on it.
 The effect varies by location and climate; it’s up to you to experiment with what works best for you.

 Generally speaking, it’s a good idea to cut back a little on the amount of beard oil you use, start with two to three drops.
 If you need extra moisture, try adding a little beard balm.
-If you’re suffering from flyaways, that beard balm can help tame them while improving the shape of you beard.
+If you’re suffering from flyaways, that beard balm can help tame them while improving the shape of your beard and its texture.

 Make sure to brush or comb your beard regularly.
 This will keep all the natural oils and grooming products well distributed and keep you looking fresh.
-The massage it provides will stimulate the circulation in your skin and help your beard grow in thicker, faster and healthier.
+The massage it provides will stimulate the circulation in your skin and help your beard grow in fuller, faster, and healthier.
 Check out our selection of combs and brushes

 And whatever you do, stay Brave and remember to have fun!